deltaDAO/mvg-portal/content/pages/privacy/en.md

 Collecting and using your IP address is necessary for providing our portal demonstrator because it is a technical requirement for ensuring communication between your device and our portal demonstrator.
 Your IP address and other log file data are also processed for security, fraud-prevention, abuse-prevention, and troubleshooting purposes.

 **Legal basis:**
-The legal basis for this processing is our legitimate interest, according to Art.
-6(1)(f) GDPR.
+The legal basis for this processing is our legitimate interest.

 **Legitimate interests:**
 Our legitimate interest is to provide the portal demonstrator and to enable security, a technically error-free presentation, and the optimization of the portal demonstrator.